Story by: David Steen Martin on September 22, 2017

 Smoking and MA significantly increases the risk of having a stroke.
 Oral contraceptive use increases the risk even more.

-Women who smoke and have migraines with aura should avoid oral contraceptives that contain estrogen, according to Dr. Plato, because the additive risks from all three increase the risk of stroke significantly.
+Women who smoke and have migraine with aura should avoid oral contraceptives that contain estrogen, according to Dr. Plato, because the additive risks from all three increase the risk of stroke significantly.

-The link between migraine and heart disease does not mean migraines are the cause of a stroke or heart attack.
+The link between migraine and heart disease does not mean migraine headaches are the cause of a stroke or heart attack.
 Dr. Plato said the higher risk is likely the result of several factors.
 Possible contributors include: